solar-cooker-UHasselt/arduino-code/README.md

 #### Opening the PlatformIO project

 When the extension is successfully installed, you will get a new icon on the left in VSCode.
 Click on it and open the correct folder (open the folder with the platform.ini file assuming you already have a local copy of the project on your computer).
-In this case open the [arduino](/arduino) folder.

 #### Build main